Vocational Training in Sierra Leone

 In subsistence farming economies where there are many barriers to education, gaining a skill such as hairdressing, tailoring or catering can guarantee an income and secure the future for a young person struggling to gain regular employment.

-Life in Africa can be particularly for young mothers with little to no education.
+Life in Africa can be particularly vulnerable for young mothers with little to no education.
 It is too easy to be stuck in menial work earning pennies a day and lose it all in one moment – whether from a storm, drought, illness or pregnancy.
-We need to be able to give these young people security, the ability to set up their own businesses and find the work they need to provide financial prosperity for themselves and their families.Read More
+The proportion of population that would be devastated by an unexpected medical bill is 46% higher in Sierra Leone than the average for Africa.

 “The vocational college is not just about skills, it’s about life knowledge and how to survive.”Helga Sellu, Director